Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Abstract

 \section{Abstract}

-Large Language Models (LLMs) are combined with plugins to create powerful LLM agents that provide a wide range of services.
-Unlike traditional software, LLM agent's behavior is determined at runtime by natural language prompts from either user or plugin's data.
+Large Language Models (LLMs) are combined with tools to create powerful LLM agents that provide a wide range of services.
+Unlike traditional software, LLM agent's behavior is determined at runtime by natural language prompts from either user or tool's data.
 This flexibility enables a new computing paradigm with unlimited capabilities and programmability, but also introduces new security risks, vulnerable to privilege escalation attacks.
 Moreover, user prompt is prone to be interpreted in an insecure way by LLM agents, creating non-deterministic behaviors that can be exploited by attackers.
 To address these security risks, we propose Prompt Flow Integrity~(\sys), a system security-oriented solution to prevent privilege escalation in LLM agents.
-Analyzing the architectural characteristics of LLM agents, \sys features three mitigation techniques---i.e., untrusted data identification, enforcing least privilege on LLM agents, and validating unsafe data flows.
+Analyzing the architectural characteristics of LLM agents, \sys features three mitigation techniques---i.e., agent isolation, secure untrusted data processing, and privilege escalation guardrails.
 Our evaluation result shows that \sys effectively mitigates privilege escalation attacks while successfully preserving the utility of LLM agents.